 A QAR MUST validate the name and the Official Organizational Role of an OOR Person using one or more official public sources.

-If the name and the Official Organizational Role of the OOR Person cannot be validated using one or more official public sources, the request for the issuance of the OOR vLEI Credential MUST be made by a subset of (at least two) AVRs of the Legal Entity.
+If the name and the Official Organizational Role of the OOR Person cannot be validated using one or more official public sources, the request for the issuance of the OOR vLEI Credential MUST be made by a subset of (at least two) LARs of the Legal Entity.
 An example is the case of an Interim CEO for which the entity registration records of the Legal Entity may not reflect the name of the person assigned to this role.

 The QAR MUST call the GLEIF API to look up the OOR code for the OOR Person role provided by the Legal Entity to be used in the OOR vLEI Credential.